Display to header level

 The donor should recognize that the governing board of the conservation organization needs to evaluate, before acceptance of a land donation, whether the organization has or will have the capacity to manage the land without draining resources from organization activities of potentially higher priority.
 If not, the donor may need to provide for a cash contribution in the will to provide an endowment fund that, when invested at a reasonable rate of return, will provide sufficient funds to subsidize the ownership and operation of the property over an indefinite period of time.
 And even if management of the donor’s land would be one of the organization’s highest priorities, the donor may still have a strong interest in providing an endowment fund to ensure that the organization’s other activities do not suffer as a result of the donor’s land gift.
 The expectations of donor and prospective recipient as to the prudent investment and appropriate use of endowment funds should be documented by a donation agreement.

-Owners of high conservation value land may want to provide in their estate plan, if an outright donation is not feasible, an option to purchase, perhaps on a bargain basis, or right of first purchase in favor of a conservation organization.
+Owners of high conservation value land may want to provide in their estate plan, if an outright donation is not feasible, an option to purchase, perhaps on a bargain basis, or a right of first offer and right of first refusal in favor of a conservation organization.
 This allows the identified organization the opportunity to acquire the property at or, in the case of a bargain-sale, below the value appraised for estate tax purposes.
 At little or no cost to the owners, an acquisition opportunity provided by will could be a strong incentive to the identified conservation organization to raise the funding necessary for the acquisition over the remaining life expectancies of the owners.

 Many good stewards of conservation-worthy properties do not want, or need, the oversight of a conservation organization while they remain owners of the property.
 They do, however, want to provide for long-term stewardship when they are no longer able to do so.
 They may do so by providing in their will that a conservation easement be imposed on their property before it is, as per their will, transferred to another beneficiary or sold by the estate.
 A conservation easement, whose terms are mutually agreed to by the donors and the identified easement holder and is incorporated into the will, assures that the desires and needs of both the donor and recipient will be met.